APNIC-net/draft-sidrops-ta-constraints/draft-nro-sidrops-ta-constraints.md

 %%%
-Title = "RPKI Trust Anchor Constraints" abbrev = "RPKI Trust Anchor Constraints" ipr = "trust200902"
+Title = "Signed Distributed Trust Anchor Constraints for use with the Resource Public Key Infrastructure (RPKI)" abbrev = "Signed Distributed TA Constraints for RPKI" ipr = "trust200902"

 [seriesInfo]